Ativan Addiction: Signs, Risks & Treatment Options

 What Does Ativan Look Like?

-Ativan is available in tablet and liquid form.
-The tablets are round and white, and come in three different strengths: 0.5 mg, 1 mg, and 2 mg.
-The liquid form of Ativan is a clear, colorless liquid that comes in a bottle with a dropper.
+Ativan is prescribed in both tablet and liquid form, giving patients options depending on their needs.
+The tablets are small, round, and white, and are typically available in three strengths: 0.5 mg, 1 mg, and 2 mg.
+For those who require a different method of dosing, Ativan also comes as an oral solution—a clear, colorless liquid usually provided in a bottle with a dropper for accurate measurement.

 How Does Ativan Work?